horaceg/blog/content/posts/ppl.md

 The main target is WebAssembly (WASM).
 The advantages is portability: run anywhere, web or native.

 The compiler may leverage `binaryen` or just the `wasm-encode` Rust crate to compile the PPL to WASM.
 Then, `wastime` could be used to interpret or compile ahead-of-time (AOT) wasm to native code, or if needed the browser can directly execute the assembly file.

+Now one conflicting requirement is that the open-source linear algebra libraries such as `BLAS` don't currently support webassembly.
+However, the new hot BLAS-like framework `BLIS` can be compiled to wasm, see [https://twitter.com/ethanhs/status/1381500487334162432](https://twitter.com/ethanhs/status/1381500487334162432)

+The slowdown compared to native code is a bit underwhelming though:
+> - Native zen2 build (with SIMD kernels): 4.154655s
+> - Native generic systemless build: 15.015203s
+> - WASM generic systemless build: 70.516310s

+So until someone creates an (SIMD) webassembly kernel for BLIS, it won't be competitive with native.

 ### WebGPU